Antique Rajasthani Teakwood Soldier Statues (1910) | Hand Carved Guardian Figures From Rajasthan, India | Original Folk Art Décor

 Guardian Figures in Solid Teak | Folk-Art Protectors from Rajasthan, India

-• Hand-carved from solid teakwood – prized for its durability and fine grain
+• Hand-carved from solid teakwood, renowned for strength and longevity

-• Originally placed at haveli entrances as protectors and status symbols
+• Originally placed at haveli entrances as protective guardians

-• One arm restored with aged teak, blending seamlessly with the original
+• One arm replaced using reclaimed teak, blending seamlessly

 • Height: 154 cm